TRON-Bioinformatics/neofox/docs/source/02_installation.md

 This guide contains two alternatives to install NeoFox:
 - A set of detailed step by step installation instructions without docker with [bioconda or PyPI](##step-by-step-guide-without-docker)
-- Building a [docker image](##build-and-run-the-docker-image) that automates the installation into a container (**NOTE**: the docker recipe is currently not supported.)
+- Building a [docker image](##build-and-run-the-docker-image) that automates the installation into a container (**NOTE**: the docker recipe is currently not supported.
+The docker recipe will be updated soon.)

-**NOTE: NeoFox relies on several third-parties dependencies.
-Please, check the licences of third-party dependencies.**
+> NOTE: NeoFox relies on several third-parties dependencies.
+Please, check the licences of third-party dependencies.

 ## Build and run the docker image